survivejs/maintenance-book/manuscript/code-quality/02-code-formatting.md

 npm run format:css
 ```

+## Code Consistency

+Even though *Linting* and formatting the code in a specific way help, there are aspects that the default solutions won't capture entirely.
+A good example of this is **conceptual code consistency**.
+Formatting makes code look consistent but it can still be conceptually inconsistent.

+For example, it could have `FooLoader` and `BarThatLoadsFoo` abstractions.
+Both refer to the same concept in different ways.

+It's difficult, or even impossible, to detect high-level problems like this automatically.
+For this reason, it's important to review the code for consistency every once in a while.
+Sometimes you may discover something that can be turned into a linting rule to solidify a specific idea but not everything can be automated.

 ## Conclusion

 Formatting tools complement linting well.
 They eliminate one source of confusion and make sure your code is formatted in a consistent manner.